Schoyen/tdqd-tools/README.md

-# tdqd-tools
-Useful tools when analysing time-dependent quantum-mechanics data
+# Tools for analysis of time-dependent data